pbauerochse/youtrack-worklog-viewer/README.md

 **How do I start the application?**

-*Simply open up your terminal/console and start the application with `java -jar youtrack-worklog-viewer-1.1.jar` or right click the file and select `Open with...` and then select the path to your java executable*
+*Simply open up your terminal/console and start the application with `java -jar youtrack-worklog-viewer-[version].jar` or right click the file and select `Open with...` and then select the path to your java executable*

 **Where are the settings stored?**